keenanpayne/postcss-npm-boilerplate/README.md

 # PostCSS NPM Boilerplate

-Boilerplate for using NPM and PostCSS to handle front-end tasks (pre-processing, minification, post-processing).
+Boilerplate for using NPM and PostCSS to handle common front-end tasks (pre-processing, minification, post-processing).